NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Genes_and_Mutations.md

 A table is displayed below that lists information about each mutation including:

-* __Mutation ID:__ A UUID Code for the mutation assigned by the GDC, when clicked will bring a user to the Mutation Summary Page
 * __DNA Change:__ The chromosome and starting coordinates of the mutation are displayed along with the nucleotide differences between the reference and tumor allele
 * __Type:__ A general classification of the mutation
 * __Consequences:__ The effects the mutation has on the gene coding for a protein (i.e. synonymous, missense, non-coding transcript)